 In the Device Manager, check if the network card driver is installed.
-Install the driver updates from www.dell.com/support.

 In the Device Manager, check if the Bluetooth driver is installed.

-Install the driver updates from www.dell.com/support.
+System setup

 CAUTION: Unless you are an expert computer user, do not change the settings in the BIOS Setup program.
 Certain changes can make your computer work incorrectly.